marinov98/Sign-Lang-Tutor/slt-app/README.md

+# Sign-Lang-Tutor
+A web app aimed at teaching sign language.

-# Getting Started with SLT
+## Getting Started with SLT

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).